-Staff who are off work as a result of sickness or accident and have been with their current employer for 6 months or more will receive their normal weekly wage for 1 month in any 1 year.*
+Staff who are off work as a result of sickness and have been with their current employer for 6 months or more will receive their normal weekly wage for 1 month in any 1 year.

-Stable staff who are off work as a result of sickness or accident (except where an accident outside of work has been caused in the employer’s reasonable opinion by the employee being involved in fighting, drunken behaviour or abuse of drugs) and who have been with the current employer at the commencement of the sickness absence for six months or more will receive from their employer their usual weekly wage (to include statutory sick pay if eligible) for a period of one month in any one year, such sick pay payable in the case of sickness absence from the fourth day of absence* and in the case of absence due to an accident at work from the first day of absence.
+Racing staff who are off work as a result of sickness (except where an accident outside of work has been caused in the employer’s reasonable opinion by the employeed being involved in fighting, drunken behaviour or abuse of drugs) and who have been with the current employer at the commencement of the sickness absence for six months or more will receive from their employer their usual weekly wage (to include statutory sick pay if eligible) for a period of one month in any one year, such sick pay in the case of sickness absence from the fourth day of absence.
+Racing staff with less than six months service will receive SSP only, if eligible.

 The three waiting days for sickness absence will not apply to a second period of illness linked to the first absence where such periods of absence would be linked for SSP purposes.

-Stable staff who are off work as a result of accidental injury arising out of and whilst carrying out duties for a licensed trainer, including bone fide journeys between normal place of residence and place of work, shall receive from their employer their usual weekly wage pro rata for a period of one month’s injury absence in any one year including the first three days of absence.
+Racing staff who are off work as a result of accidental injury arising out of and whilst carrying out duties for a licensed trainer, including bone fide journeys between normal place of residence and place of work, shall receive from their employer their usual weekly wage pro rata for a period of one month’s injury absence in any one year including the first three days of absence.

-(19.3) Injury benefit is payable for a maximum period of up to 104 weeks from the established date of the accident, if the accident has been declared by the claimant’s employer.
-The amount of benefit (subject to an overall maximum of £300 per week) is the difference between the claimant’s pre-accident net wage and all statutory benefits receivable by the claimant as a result of the accident.
+(17.2) Injury benefit is payable for a maximum period of up to 104 weeks from the established date of the accident, if the accident has been declared by the claimant’s employer.
+The amount of benefit (subject to an overall maximum of £400 per week) is the difference between the claimant’s pre-accident net wage and all statutory benefits receivable by the claimant as a result of the accident.
 RIABS claim forms must be submitted within three months of the date of the accident giving rise to the claim.